 The act of walking has been described as a controlled fall in which a person leans forward and out-of-balance in order to initiate motion.
 For me, making art is like walking.
 It involves leaning into the unknown — alive with anticipation, but with a sense of destination.

-I began to make artworks at the same time that he began to practice meditation.
-These two practices, the receptive and the active, have anchored and informed his creative life.
-Equally adept as a painter and a sculptor, I work in the solitude of a large studio in the hills above Ithaca.
-My work frequently appears in juried and invitational shows and in solo exhibitions in museums and galleries across the country.
+I began to make artworks at the same time that I began to practice meditation.
+These two practices, the receptive and the active, have anchored and informed my creative life.
+My path has led me to work in both two and three dimensions — to employ a wide range of materials, and to originate unusual treatments.

 My paintings seem to grow like crystals, whose multiple layers alternately obscure and reveal.
 They are mysterious environments where a person is free to move about as if out-of-body, drawn and released by the pulse of color and energy of line.
 Within them “abstraction” gives way to “freedom” as viewers wrap themselves in a vibration of color that is almost musical.